caleb-venner/aquarium-device-manager/README.md

 With the development server running, visiting `http://localhost:8000/` will transparently proxy requests to Vite (listening on port 5173 by default).
-Point `CHIHIROS_FRONTEND_DEV_SERVER` at a different origin if the dev server is hosted elsewhere, or set it to `0` to disable the proxy and continue using the legacy HTMX dashboard when no compiled bundle exists.
+Point `CHIHIROS_FRONTEND_DEV_SERVER` at a different origin if the dev server is hosted elsewhere, or set it to `0` to disable the proxy.
+When both the proxy and compiled assets are unavailable the backend now returns a `503` response reminding you to start the SPA build.

+The old HTMX templates have now been archived from the service.
+Requests to `/ui` or `/debug` will return `410 Gone`; use the SPA or REST API instead.

 Create a production build before packaging or running inside Docker: